All Products

 Signature authentication

 If a signature authentication policy is configured for an HTTP trigger, requests must be signed by using the assigned AccessKey IDs and AccessKey secrets.
-The AccessKey IDs and AccessKey secrets are passed to Function Compute for authentication.
+During an invocation, the AccessKey IDs, AccessKey secrets, and signature are passed to Function Compute for authentication.
 For more information, see Configure signature authentication for HTTP triggers.

 JWT authentication

-JWT is a popular and secure mechanism for API authorization and access.
-It is suitable for low-security client scenarios such as JavaScript or web frontends.
+JWT is a widely used and secure method for API authorization and access, particularly suitable for low-security client scenarios like JavaScript or web frontends.
 For more information, see Configure JWT authentication for an HTTP trigger.

 CORS request processing